 Nina Ingrišova also brought 179 boxes of films with her upon her return to the Czech Republic.
 In addition, during his lifetime, Eduard Ingriš himself had sent photographs, posters, souvenirs from his rafting trips and his guitar to the Antonín Dvořák Memorial in Zlonice, his birthplace.

 I remember them looking exactly like this.
 A real Czech hero and his lovely bride.

 Now a few gifts for you.

 There is a lovely video (13 minutes) you can watch here, entitled Zapomenuty Tulák (or Forgotten Waylander) which I am sure you will enjoy.

 Niagara and a wonderful short documentary is here.

-Eduard Ingris – Czech Television Broadcast Oct.10, 2011 – Raft Voyage – “Kantuta, Twice Across the Pacific On a Raft, In the Wake of the Kon Tiki – Proving Thor Heyerdahls theory that ancient Inca indians migrated from Peru to Polynesia and not from European to Polynesia as a once thought of theory and after these two rafto voyages of Heyerdahl and Ingris proved that the European theory was incorrect.
-Finally, after Ingris’ second successful “Kantuta” raft voyage, the new Heyerdahl theory about the Incas migrating from South America was proof enough to change and rewrite scientific text books, school books, etc from all around the world.
+Eduard Ingris – Czech Television Broadcast Oct.10, 2011 – Raft Voyage – “Kantuta, Twice Across the Pacific On a Raft, In the Wake of the Kon Tiki – Proving Thor Heyerdahl’s theory that ancient Inca Indians migrated from Peru to Polynesia and not from European to Polynesia as a once thought of theory and after these two raft voyages of Heyerdahl and Ingris proved that the European theory was incorrect.
+Finally, after Ingris’ second successful “Kantuta” raft voyage, the new Heyerdahl theory about the Incas migrating from South America was proof enough to change and rewrite scientific textbooks, school books, etc. from all around the world.
 The new theory was now history.